mytangyh/genui/packages/genui_server/protocol.md

 }
 ```

-### Final `finished` Chunk
+### Final `message` Chunk

-The final message object for the model's turn, containing an optional final text response.
+The final message object for the model's turn, containing the complete and final text response.
 This indicates that the server has finished sending all user interface updates for the current request.

 **Schema:**